EleazarB7/StakingContract/README.md

 - event InterestCompounded(address indexed user, uint216 amount);

 ### Usage
-- Deploy the StakeContract contract, providing the address of the MVPWAIR token.
+- Deploy the Stake Contract, providing the address of the MVPWAIR token.
 - Users can stake their tokens using the stake function, which emits a Staked event.
 - The interest is automatically compounded when users stake additional tokens.
 - Users can withdraw their staked tokens with interest using the withdraw function, which emits a Withdrawn event.